UR-dandyhacks/DandyHacks25/README.md

-# 💖 The DandyHacks 2025 website
+#  The DandyHacks 2025 website

-This is the website for DandyHacks 2025, the 12th run of the University of Rochester's premier hackathon.
+This is the website for DandyHacks 2025, the 12th run of the University of Rochester's hackathon.
 Go Yellowjackets! 🐝

 ## 🍽️ Tech stack

-Our tech stack is optimized for the best speed:
+tech stack

 - HTML
 - TailwindCSS